Table of Contents

 AAAAB3NzaC1yc2EAAAABIwAAAQEApl/oEDMHKaVAObrkCA7o/gJgXAFKS6Ty+Hinu17oz/Gxd++ggtEXD3bTZ2XQbwwLcCfFYQPdHo408sslZnPTbwTdBH0KWn1NvELVIKG0zTCZLtpo/o/T6AFjyCRqpaCsi+ohcbsMp8bD4e8UhLq7fGO2922+p/Hk3R/lyNp8UV11VuZImdLGrXOHRkcmwwgUC7oKcnKdLIQOtoahj/5fStjtPbFrfdNAPi+p0rtjWe1HQo0tPEc7eFFJI/luvfrG5vzxaPJYMJbdm3idIVUgo8VAFVyC9qhdkmLstmb5i2W8YCby5qRCYdMqmbJGiELxWpI7aYqlwtebhOicK2GSVw== iso65@utexas.edu

-*How will Vulnerability Mitigation Campaigns work?
+*How does Vulnerability Management work?

 • Step #3: If the vulnerability is widespread (hundreds of systems), the ISO will begin a phased approach to mitigation.